VeronikaHh/LibrarySystem/README.md

 docker run -p 8000:8000 library-management-api
 ```

 If you want to launch your API with Postgres database using docker-compose:

 `docker-compose up`

-If you want to run only Postgres database:

-`docker-compose up postgres`